invenia/blog/_posts/JuliaLangFeatures.md

 Next, [generated functions](https://docs.julialang.org/en/v1/manual/metaprogramming/#Generated-functions-1)
 take types as inputs and return the AST (Abstract Syntax Tree) for what code should run.
 It is a kind of metaprogramming.
-So, as a computation of the types we can workout exactly what to return.
+So, based on information in the types it worked out what code should be run.
+A simple example is for function taking as input an `N`-dimentional array (type `AbstractArray{T, N}`) a generated function might construct code with `N` nested loops to process each elements.
 It can generate code that only accesses the fields we want.

 ```julia